Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Running an agile team effectively is nearly impossible without the right software.

 Agile project management tools can make a big difference.
-Instead of trying to fit your team’s work into an old fashioned framework, these products are purpose-built for agile workflows.
+Instead of trying to fit operations into an old fashioned framework, these products are purpose-built for agile workflows.

 Whether you are running sprints in Scrum, working off a Kanban board, or simply trying to adopt a more agile practices at your organization, having an appropriate project management tool is key.